 The programme covers all the National Curriculum subjects and deals in detail with the three core areas of English, Mathematics and Science.
 In each curriculum area, opportunities are provided to enable you to develop understanding of the teaching and learning process, and to learn about effective classroom practice.
 The 3-7 age range programme includes additional sessions relevant to teaching in the Foundation Stage.
 Cross curricular themes, skills and dimensions are a vital part of the programme, and thematic integrated patterns of work are encouraged throughout your school experience and college-based work.

 In addition to your work in class and your academic studies, you will benefit from a professional studies programme.
 It is designed to provide school-focussed learning with a particular spotlight on practical issues for trainees in their everyday practice.
 Trainees will have the opportunity to visit a variety of other schools in the partnership, to learn about different approaches to teaching and learning, and some chances to reflect on their learning and progress on the School Direct programme.
 It will enhance and enrich the trainees’ experience and will have two distinct focuses:

 Teaching and learning

 These sessions will be focussed on the skills, knowledge and expertise that you will need to build up in order to develop your classroom practice.
 They will be twilight sessions, loaded towards the beginning of the course in order to help you develop your classroom practice as early as possible.
 Sessions this year have been on planning, behaviour management, assessment, inclusion and questioning.

 The primary curriculum

 There will be a day’s workshop each half term on curriculum matters.
 These workshops will be held in partnership schools and will have a particular curriculum focus.
 Staff from the host schools will work to design and run each workshop.
-The sessions this year will be on Literacy, Maths, challenging the more able, the early years, creativity and specialist SEN provision.
+The sessions this year will be on English, Maths, challenging the more able, the early years, creativity and specialist SEN provision.